I absolutely adore black and white images!

-There’s something so personal, so emotional, so raw about them. black and white imagery tells us a story, a story about us, it pauses life in one shot, it keeps you wanting more.
+There’s something so personal, so emotional, so raw about them.
+Black and white imagery tells us a story, a story about us, it pauses life in one shot, it keeps you wanting more.

 That being said, it takes a few things to make sure you nail that kind of emotion out of a black and white image.
 As a photographer who uses black and white all the time, there are a few things that I’m looking for when I shoot for black and white.

 I’m a very moody shooter so it makes sense that a lot of my images are converted to black and white.
-But some of you do not shoot this way.
+But not everyone shoots this way.
 Sometimes it’s not meant to be a black and white image and that’s okay too.
 But if you are shooting to convert, look for a certain moment that has emotion!
 It doesn’t have to be sad, it can be a happy moment, it can be mad, anything, but a memorable black and white has a lot of emotion in it.

 It can add to the feeling of wanting more, more answers….just…more.
 I have to say that if you haven’t already, take Composition and Creativity with Sarah Wilkerson!
 She is such an amazing teacher!
 I have never seen the world of composition more clearly!
 The world has never been the same since.

-Also, knowing when to shoot wide open, when to add just the right amount of focus on those itty bitty baby toes, or when to close down when you really want that texture of the mud splashed all over your little one’s face, these are elements that can add to making a memorable black and white conversion.
+Also, knowing when to shoot wide open, when to add the right amount of focus on those itty bitty baby toes, or when to use a small aperture when you really want that texture of the mud splashed all over your little one’s face, these are elements that can add to making a memorable black and white conversion.
 While learning, I constantly played with my settings so I knew what would draw me in.
 To find me in every photo.

 Black and white photography is such an emotional and amazing way to capture life as it is.
 Black and white photography speaks to me.
 I hope it speaks to you one day as well.